Four Things You Need to Know About 4K in 2021

 4K is more than 4K

 Does this mean that 4K Blu-ray is a scam whenever it contains movies not natively mastered that way?
 No, because there's more to the 4K standard that resolution alone.
 For this reason the new Blu-ray disc standard is officially called Ultra-HD Blu-ray to draw attention to the overall benefits besides resolution.
-The most prominent upgrade would be HDR, or high dynamic range.
+One upgrade would be HDR, or high dynamic range.
 This gives not only brighter brights and deeper, more detailed blacks but also a larger range of colors for more vivid, lifelike imagery.
-The other potential benefit is HFR, or high frame rate.
+Utilizing a 4K rendering of native 2K content, especially in the case of 4K streaming services, also leads to a cleaner overall picture without the plague of compression artifacts that frequent standard HD streams.
+Another potential benefit is HFR, or high frame rate.
 While movies are generally filmed at 24 frames per second, and many TV shows at 30, Ultra-HD Blu-ray allows up to 60 frames per second resulting in amazing fluidity of movement and elimination of judder that often plagues horizontal movement in films.
 While many consumer phones, cameras and camcorders have the option of recording in this format, only a handful of Hollywood movies have been made that way and out of them only two have been released on Ultra-HD Blu-ray.

 4K coexists with 3D

 As mentioned before, while a number of current films aren't made in 4K they still benefit from the new standards for HDR, or high dynamic range.
 Many 3D movies have been made and released this way theatrically, including all the new Star Wars movies, most animated films and others.
 Thus it came as a surprise to many when the new Ultra-HD Blu-ray standard was announced and it was said that 3D would not be supported.
 While some Blu-ray combo packs include both 3D and 4K HDR discs, customers have to choose between them and don't have the option of watching a film in its original format.
 What many don't realize is that the current Ultra-HD Blu-ray standard is already capable of playing Ultra-HD, HDR and 3D at the same time.
 This has already been done with the world's first 4K 3D Ultra-HD Blu-ray, , but has yet to be done with Hollywood films outside of premium theaters.
 Hopefully both 3D and HFR will be used in the future, because they are much more of a noticable upgrade than the resolution, and all the more so together.
-Until then, Ultra-HD Blu-ray will be greatly underutilized. available here
+Until then, Ultra-HD Blu-ray will be greatly underutilized.
+Thankfully though, great new projectors continue to be produced that feature all current standards of 4K, 3D and HDR, such as available here recent model among others. this